jingxiangmo/McGill-Projects/README.md

-# McGill Projects Manifesto
+# McGill Projects Vision

-***We founded this community on the vision of building a place for developers, designers, and engineers to connect and build cool projects with cool people.***
+***We founded this community to build a place for passionate developers, designers, and engineers to connect and build cool projects with cool people.***

-You are the average of the five people you spend the most time with, so the social environment matters.
-We want to build an place for people working on the world's biggest problems.
-It doesn't have to be a non-profit charity.
-It's beyond making profits.
-We aim to create gifts for the world: make beautiful art, write beautiful software, and build beautiful products for ourselves and our friends.
-We are not intimidated by the difficulty of the problems.
-We're playing long-term games with long-term people. **Learn, build, and share.**
+We are building a culture for contrarian, first-principled, and creative people who dare to challenge the status quo and the world's most critical problems.
+We aim to create good gifts for the world: make good art, write good software, and build good products for ourselves and our friends.

+This is a place for hard-working, intelligent, energetic, and integrous people to play long-term games with long-term people. **We learn, build, and share with others.**